 Montgomery real estate is some of the most expensive in Texas, although Montgomery house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Montgomery is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Montgomery is a city of service providers, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in Montgomery who work in sales jobs (12.19%), management occupations (11.83%), and food service (8.60%).
+Unlike some cities, Montgomery isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Montgomery are a mix of both white- and blue-collar jobs.
+Overall, Montgomery is a city of sales and office workers, construction workers and builders, and professionals.
+There are especially a lot of people living in Montgomery who work in sales jobs (14.78%), management occupations (11.01%), and healthcare (9.12%).

 Montgomery is a very ethnically-diverse city.
 The people who call Montgomery home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Montgomery residents report their race to be White, followed by Black or African-American.
 Montgomery also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.77% of the city’s residents.
-Important ancestries of people in Montgomery include German, Scots-Irish, English, and Czech.
+People of Hispanic or Latino origin account for 12.27% of the city’s residents.
+Important ancestries of people in Montgomery include Irish, English, Scots-Irish, and Czech.

 The most common language spoken in Montgomery is English.
 Other important languages spoken here include Spanish and African languages.